-Microsoft PowerPoint: Visualizing Data with Charts
+Microsoft PowerPoint: Introduction to Data Visualization with Charts

 Microsoft PowerPoint Training Series | Level 2